This post includes affiliate links. Find out more about affiliate links and how they help this site.

 I tend to cook fish one of two ways in my steam oven: gentle steam at a low temperature, or very hot and very fast using combi steam.
 Steaming is a good option when you want a soft, poached texture, and it’s especially great for whole fish.

 Combi steam, however, gives you that ‘best of both worlds’ thing.
-Make the most of the humidity in your oven to cook fish without drying it out, and get a golden, crispy crust on top to add texture.
+Make the most of the humidity to cook steam oven crumbed fish with a golden, crispy crust on top and tender, flaky flesh underneath.
 That’s what we’re going to do in today’s recipe, using Japanese style panko breadcrumbs, flaked almonds and lemon zest for interest.

 Feel free to play around with the ingredients I’ve listed.
 No flaked almonds?
 Try chopped pistachios or skip the nuts altogether.
-Lemon can be replaced with parmesan or finely chopped herbs, or you could mix through some sumac, cumin and coriander for a middle eastern flavoured fish instead.
+Lemon can be replaced with parmesan or finely chopped herbs.
+Or mix through some sumac, cumin and coriander for a middle eastern flavoured fish instead.

-Potatoes are great, and a good twice-cooked hot chip or French fry, made in a deep fryer, is a true thing of beauty.
-But given this is not a website about deep fryers, and adding one to my kitchen line-up would probably also add several unwanted inches to my waistline, I prefer to leave my fried potato eating for when I dine out.
+Potatoes are great, and a good twice-cooked chip or French fry is a true thing of beauty.
+But given this is not a website about deep fryers, and adding one to my kitchen might also add several unwanted inches to my waistline, I usually leave my fried food eating for when I dine out.

 Instead, you’ll more often find a sweet potato chip in my oven than a regular potato one, and after you try these I think you’ll see why.